Work with Therapists and Other Professionals

 Occupational Therapy provision:

-Some children may require additional support from the Occupational Therapist to learn to manage their sensory needs and arousal levels in class and so they will be supported in the Sensory Gym for a fixed period of time.
-Referral for formal one to one Occupational Therapy assessment and treatment are considered once class-based sensory strategies have already been implemented and it is evident that further support is needed.
+Some children may require additional support to learn to manage their sensory needs and arousal levels in class and so they will be supported in the Sensory Gym by a Teaching Assistant from their class who has been trained by an Occupational Therapist to use the Sensory Gym equipment.

 Work with additional Multi-Agency professionals